JoaoFreitas2002/IntelliDraft/README.md

-# IntelliWriter
+# IntelliDraft

 This plugin allows you to generate high-quality content using AI.
-Simply enter a prompt, and let IntelliWriter create engaging content for you.
+Simply enter a prompt, and let IntelliDraft create engaging content for you.

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/intelliwriter` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/intelliDraft` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the IntelliWriter settings page to configure your API key.
+3. Use the IntelliDraft settings page to configure your API key.

 ## Frequently Asked Questions

-After activating the plugin, go to the IntelliWriter settings page to enter your API key.
+After activating the plugin, go to the IntelliDraft settings page to enter your API key.

 ## Contributing